rectorphp/getrector-com/resources/blog/posts/2024/2024-08-19-how-to-migrate-codeigniter-to-symfony-or-laravel.md

 **Symfony/Laravel** has:

-* Doctrine repositories/Eloquent models to communicate with database
+* Doctrine repositories/Eloquent models to communicate with a database
 * `@Route()` annotations or `routes.php` that mark specific controller methods to match URL string
 * controllers using dependency injection to load services
 * TWIG/Blade templates to render data